mathjax/MathJax-docs/input/tex/extensions/verb.rst

 verb Commands
 -------------

-The `verb` extension implementes the following macros:
+The `verb` extension implements the following macros:
 ``\verb``